 This philosophy is an important corrective to traditional corporate greenwashing.
 SBTi is about real reductions and the nitty gritty of how to get them done.
 Companies with SBTs are future-proofing against coming regulation and letting stakeholders know their climate commitment is genuine.

-What counts as an SBT
+What counts as a Science Based Target?

 At its core, the SBTi framework is a rigorous set of criteria about what emissions reductions count as a science-based target.
 These guidelines are detailed and complicated, and vary by industry—but they’re all rooted in a few key ideas.